Income tax Dates

 - intangible property with a fixed useful life, like the granting of a lease or the right to use trademarks, patents, or copyrights.

-If these assets are sold above their tax book value, then the difference is treated as the seller’s income – they must repay previous depreciation deductions up to the amount of previous depreciation they claimed.
+If these assets are sold above their tax book value, then the seller must include the excess depreciation deductions they claimed previously as income in their tax return.

 These are when part of the purchase price is paid over time, depending on how the business performs.